Tuesday, May 20th, 2014

 Each week we highlight an earlier era of ISKCON New Vrindaban.

-This week’s challenge: Can you identify all six devotees in the photo?
+This week’s challenge: Can you identify all six devotees in this photo?

 What to do: Post your guesses on the “who, what, when, where & why” in the comment section at the New Vrindaban Facebook Page.